Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 1. In the explorer, you will see one Twin from Azure Digital Twins shown on the left.
 Select GrindingStep, select Chasis Temperature, and hit add.
     ![TSI Explorer](./images/tsi-plot-data.png)

-    >[!TIP] If you don't see data, make sure the simulated client is running:
+    >[!TIP] If you don't see data:
     >
-    >node ./Sensor.js
+    > - make sure the simulated client is running:
+    > - Check for errors in the
+    > - Check for errors in the

 1. You should now be seeing the Chasis Temperature readings from a device named GrindingStep, as shown below.
 ![TSI Explorer](./images/tsi-data.png)